The Fender Precision Elite

 History

 The Fender Elite range (Precision, Strat and Tele models) was made in 1983 and sold between 1983 and the start of 1985.
 They were "premium" models, similar in concept to the current "Deluxe" models and followed on from the "Special" models of the early 1980s.
 The concept was to revise some of the existing Fender designs with new technology, while retaining as much of the "classic" appeal as possible.
-Unfortunately, an abysmally poor tremolo implementation on the Stratocaster model gave the whole Elite range a poor reputation in the market place, though in fact the Precision bass model is an excellent instrument.
-The reputation wasn't enhanced by the remaining stocks of all Elite models being sold out at "fire sale" prices at the start of 1985, as part of the preparation for the sale of Fender by CBS.

 The Precision Elite came in two basic models, a single pickup type and a dual pickup type.
 On top of this basic model type, there were choices of a maple plus rosewood or all maple neck, plus choices of chrome or gold finish on the metal hardware.